Clinical Nurse Specialists

 She has been fortunate to work on many innovative quality improvement projects, such as prevention of ventilator associated pneumonia with an essential eradication of the complication for more than 10 years.
 Community also implemented the first rapid response model at Community Hospital East, which resulted in a reduction of code blue in the medical areas.
 Theresa is a recognized expert in ethics and sepsis treatment.

 Brittany Myers, BSN, RN, PCC

-Brittany is a clinical nurse specialist intern at Community Howard Regional Health.
+Brittany is a clinical nurse specialist at Community Howard Regional Health.
 She attends IU School of Nursing and will graduate with her MSN as an Adult-Gerontology CNS in May of 2020.
 She has been with Community Health Network since 2012 and is certified in progressive care.

 Julie Painter, MSN, RN, ONC

 Julie has been a nurse for close to 40 years.
 Located at Community Hospital North, she specializes in adult health and is certified in oncology care.